Yongquan Temple (Fuzhou)

 Yongquan Temple (涌泉寺 (Yǒngquán Sì)) is a Buddhist temple located on Gushan Mountain or Mount Gu (Drum Mountain in English), in Jin'an District of Fuzhou, Fujian.
 It was first built in 783 during the Tang dynasty (618-907), and went through many changes and repairs through the following dynasties.
-Most of the present structures in the temple were repaired or built in the Jiajing period (1522-1566) in the Ming dynasty (1368-1644).
+Most of the present structures in the temple were repaired or built in the Jiajing period (1522-1566) during the Ming dynasty (1368-1644).

 History

 Tang dynasty

 Yongquan Temple was first built in 783, in the reign of Emperor Dezong of the Tang dynasty (618-907), it initially called "Huayan Temple" (华严寺).

 Since Emperor Wuzong (814-846) believed in Taoism, he presided over the destruction of tens of thousands of temples, confiscate temple lands and force monks to return to secular life.
 Without exception, Yongquan Temple was completely destroyed in this Great Anti-Buddhist Persecution.

 Five Dynasties and Ten Kingdoms

 In 908, under the Five Dynasties and Ten Kingdoms (907-960), Wang Shenzhi (王审知), the king of Fujian, asked the exceptional monk Shenyan (神晏) to supervise the reconstruction of Yongquan Temple.
 The name was changed into "Yongquan Chan Temple" (涌泉禅院) because a spring flowed through its Four Heavenly Kings Hall.